 5 Simple Steps To Migrate From Heroku to AWS

-But first, let’s talk through some of the main reasons growing startups leave Heroku to AWS.
-This study shows that almost 50% of growing startups started their business on Heroku and then migrated to a Cloud provider - especially AWS (Amazon Web Services).
+But first, let’s talk through some main reasons growing startups leave Heroku to AWS.
+This study shows that almost 50% of growing startups started their business on Heroku and migrated to a Cloud provider - especially AWS (Amazon Web Services).
 Let us unpack the three big reasons:

 - The need to have more control— The primary ingredient in scaling up is to have more control.
-Here Heroku offers limited control and hampers control, and limits scalability.
-For example, in networking, the applications can only listen on a single port, and startup constraints of mandatory booting up in less than a minute, doing development under these constraints and limits controls and scaling-up opportunities.
+Here, unlike Heroku, AWS services offer enhanced control, avoiding the limitations on scalability and allowing more customized infrastructure management.
+For example, in networking, the applications can only listen on a single port, and startup constraints of mandatory booting up in less than a minute, doing development under these constraints limits controls and scaling-up opportunities.

-- Heroku is outrageously expensive— Even though AWS is not known for being cheap, Heroku is up to 10x more expensive than AWS for the same use.
-The more you use it; the more your bills go up.
+- Heroku is outrageously expensive— Even though AWS is not known for being cheap, and Heroku is no longer free, it is up to 10x more expensive than AWS for the same use.
+The more you use it, the more your bills go up.
 Peace of mind at a price, but it's tough to scale with Heroku.

 Let’s talk through some of the benefits of using Qovery to migrate from Heroku to AWS:

 - AWS Infrastructure setup is simple and quick— You do not need cloud infrastructure expertise, and you can set up the infrastructure in just four simple steps (see our step-by-step guide here)

 - Get the Heroku-like experience with the flexibility you need— Qovery offers fully automated deployments to your AWS account.
 You get the same developer experience as Heroku (no DevOps knowledge required), but now you can inspect and tweak anything without Heroku limiting you.